 Other Useful Reports for Accelerated Instruction

-Enriching Students offers a number of other reporting features that may be useful for schools, many that are available to teachers as well as admins.
+Enriching Students® offers a number of other reporting features that may be useful for schools, many that are available to teachers as well as admins.
 One note about this — it is up to each school which reports, if any, they want teachers to be able to create.
 An admin has the ability to set these permissions.
+These reports can be found on the Analysis page.

 For example, if a school chooses to use appointment types to track time, on this page in the Attendance section, there is an option to run a report for Daily Attendance.